Antimony: Etymology

 Another popular etymology is the hypothetical Greek word ἀντίμόνος antimonos, "against aloneness", explained as "not found as metal", or "not found unalloyed".
+However, ancient Greek would more naturally express the pure negative as α- ("not").
 Edmund Oscar von Lippmann conjectured a hypothetical Greek word ανθήμόνιον anthemonion, which would mean "floret", and cites several examples of related Greek words (but not that one) which describe chemical or biological efflorescence.

 The early uses of antimonium include the translations, in 1050–1100, by Constantine the African of Arabic medical treatises.
 Several authorities believe antimonium is a scribal corruption of some Arabic form; Meyerhof derives it from ithmid; other possibilities include athimar, the Arabic name of the metalloid, and a hypothetical as-stimmi, derived from or parallel to the Greek.

 The standard chemical symbol for antimony (Sb) is credited to Jöns Jakob Berzelius, who derived the abbreviation from stibium.

 The ancient words for antimony mostly have, as their chief meaning, kohl, the sulfide of antimony.

 The Egyptians called antimony mśdmt or stm.